 Financial Management

 The existing budgeting, accounting, reporting, internal control, staffing, funds flow and audit arrangements of the PIU and APCU have been assessed.
 Subject to implementation of the agreed action plan laid out below, these Financial Management (FM) arrangements are considered to meet the minimum requirements of the WB Operational policies.
-These actions include: (a) strengthening of the FM staffing in the FBiH PIU following natural attrition; (b) updating existing FM sections of the Project Operational Manual (POM); (c) maintaining the project accounting software license for the new project; and (d) preparation of the grant operations manual.
+These actions include: (a) strengthening of the FM staffing in the FBiH PIU following natural attrition; (b) updating existing FM sections of the Project Operational Manual (POM); (c) maintaining the project accounting software license for the new project; and (d) preparation of the Matching Grants Manual.

 The PIU and APCU will prepare quarterly interim financial reports (IFRs), which include Sources and Uses of Funds, Uses of Funds by project Activity, Statement of Financial Position, Designated Account (DA) Reconciliation Statement and Statement of Expenditure (SOE) Withdrawal Schedule.
 The PIU and APCU shall prepare and furnish to the Bank not later than forty-five (45) days after the end of each calendar quarter, IFRs for the project covering the quarter, in form and substance satisfactory to the Bank.
 Thus far, the Quarterly Interim un-audited Financial Reports (IFRs) have been submitted by both PIU and APCU regularly to the Bank and were found acceptable.